Gutta-percha: Other

 In the mid-19th century, gutta-percha was used to make furniture, notably by the Gutta Percha Company, established in 1847.
 Several of these ornate, revival-style pieces were shown at the 1851 Great Exhibition in Hyde Park, London.
 The company also made a range of utensils.

 The "guttie" golf ball (which had a solid gutta-percha core) revolutionized the game.
 Gutta-percha was used to make "mourning" jewelry, because it was dark in color and could be easily molded into beads or other shapes.
 Pistol hand grips and rifle shoulder pads were also made from gutta-percha, since it was hard and durable, though it fell into disuse when synthetic plastics such as Bakelite became available.

 Gutta-percha was used in canes and walking sticks.
 In 1856, United States Representative Preston Brooks used a cane made of gutta-percha as a weapon in his attack on Senator Charles Sumner.

-The wood of many species is also valuable.
+In the 1860s, gutta-percha was used to reinforce the soles of football players' boots before it was banned by The Football Association in the first codified set of rules in 1863.

+Gutta-percha was briefly used in bookbinding until the advent of vulcanization.

 Today

+Art

+Gutta-percha is used as a resist in silk painting, including some newer forms of batik.